darwin-eu/DashboardExport/README.md

 # DashboardExport
-Export descriptive statistics from Achilles for the DARWIN-EU Database Dashboard.
+Export descriptive statistics from a subset of Achilles results for the DARWIN-EU Database Dashboard.
+All counts are rounded up to nearest hundred and counts below the `smallCellCount` are not exported.
+For an overview of the exported Achilles analyses, see [required_analysis_ids.csv](inst/csv/required_analysis_ids.csv).

 ## How to execute
 1. Install [Achilles](https://github.com/OHDSI/Achilles) and DashboardExport.